The Case Files of Biblia Bookstore

-Biblia Koshodō no Jiken Techō (ビブリア古書堂の事件手帖, Biburia Koshodō no Jiken Techō) is a Japanese light novel series written by En Mikami and illustrated by Hagu Koshijima.
-It began publication by ASCII Media Works' Media Works Bunko imprint in March 2011; ten volumes have been released.
-The novel has been adapted into two manga series, a television drama, and a live-action film.
+The Case Files of Biblia Bookstore (ビブリア古書堂の事件手帖, Biburia Koshodō no Jiken Techō) is a Japanese light novel series written by En Mikami and illustrated by Hagu Koshijima.
+It began publication by ASCII Media Works' Media Works Bunko imprint in March 2011; twelve volumes have been released.
+The novel has been adapted into three manga series, a television drama, and a live-action film.
+An anime television series adaptation produced by CloverWorks is set to premiere in 2027.

+Plot

+The shy and introverted Shioriko Shinokawa has a passion for books and for solving mysteries.
+A young man named Daisuke Gōra, who grew up without reading books due to a "phobia", brings the complete (and autographed) works of Natsume Sōseki, a writer of the Meiji era.
+They try to solve the mysteries they find inside the books.